Byzantine mosaics: Aesthetics

 In Byzantine religious art, unlike the Classical Greek and Roman art that preceded it, symbolism became more important than realism.
 Instead of concentrating on making the most realistic images possible, mosaic artists of this time wanted to create idealized and sometimes exaggerated images of what existed inside the soul of a person.
-In addition, when used in a religious space, the overall effect created by a sea of glittering, brightly-colored and gilded tesserae took precedence over literal realism.
+In addition, when used in a religious space, the overall effect created by a sea of glittering, brightly colored and gilded tesserae took precedence over literal realism.
 The goal of the artist was to create an overall feeling of awe, of being in a spiritual realm, or even the sense of being in the presence of God.
 Details were not supposed to distract from the main themes.

 However, not all Byzantine mosaics were religious in nature.
 In fact, mosaic art was commonly used to decorate the floors and walls of public and private spaces with geometric patterns and secular figurative subjects.

 Influence and legacy

 Some Western art historians have dismissed or overlooked Byzantine art in general.
 For example, the deeply influential painter and historian Giorgio Vasari defined the Renaissance as a rejection of "that clumsy Greek style" ("quella greca goffa maniera").
-However, Byzantine artists and their mosaics in particular were highly influential on the rapidly expanding Islamic decorative arts, on Keivan Rus', and modern and contemporary artists across the world.
+However, Byzantine artists and their mosaics in particular were highly influential on the rapidly expanding Islamic decorative arts, on Kievan Rus', and modern and contemporary artists across the world.

 Islamic art began in the 7th century with artists and craftsmen mostly trained in Byzantine styles, and though figurative content was greatly reduced, Byzantine decorative styles remained a great influence on Islamic art.

 As Eastern Orthodox Christianity spread northward and eastward, the Byzantine empire became economically and culturally tied to Kievan Rus'.
 In the late 10th century, Vladimir the Great introduced Christianity with his own baptism and, by decree, extended it to all inhabitants of Kiev.
 By the 1040s, Byzantine mosaic artists were working in the Hagia Sophia at Kiev, leaving a lasting legacy not only on Russian decorative arts but also medieval painting.